20 New Year’s Day Activities to Get 2020 Started Right

 Put away holiday decorations

 The same Christmas tree, strings of twinkling lights, and piles of packages that feel so festive in December can suddenly feel overwhelming and out of place come the New Year.
 Do your future self a favor and just pack it all up on the first day of January.
 You’ll have time to do it right and put it away in an organized fashion that you’ll really appreciate in eleven months.
-You’ll be glad you did these 30 little household chores a year from now.

 Start a gratitude journal